lucianVrabiescu917/bank-application-client/README.md

 3. **Serve the Application:**
    ng serve

 That's it!
-You're now ready to use the Bank Application (API).
+You're now ready to use the Bank Application (client).
 If you encounter any issues or have any questions, feel free to reach out.